aimeos/map/README.md

 * @param **\Closure&#124;null** `$fcn` Anonymous function or NULL to return the closure if available
 * @return **\Closure&#124;null** Registered anonymous function or NULL if none has been registered

-The registed method has access to the class properties if called non-static.
+The registered method has access to the class properties if called non-static.

 **Examples:**